dwp/dataworks-analytical-custom-auth-flow/README.md

 The 3 auth challenge lambdas (`defineAuthChallenge`, `createAuthChallenge` and `verifyAuthChallenge`) are used to implement the custom SMS MFA flow that is required when a user does not have software MFA set up.
 Therefore it is **required** that every user that attempts login has a phone number set in the Cognito User Pool.

 * `defineAuthChallenge` - defines the steps in the custom authentication flow.
 There are essentially 2 steps: the `PASSWORD_VERIFIER`, which is handled by cognito, and the `CUSTOM_CHALLENGE` step, created in the next step
 * `createAuthChallenge` - generates a cryptographically secure 6-digit number that is sent to the user using AWS SNS.
-The code is also return to Cognito for verification in the next step.
+The code is also returned to Cognito for verification in the next step.
 * `verifyAuthChallenge` - receives the code entered by the user and compares it against the one stored in cognito

 The `preAuth` and `postAuth` lambdas are used to implement additional security features not supported by cognito.
 They use a dynamodb table to store metadata about the user expiry and incorrect login attempts.
 There are 3 additional lambdas: